graphile/worker/website/docs/typescript.md

 };
 ```

-If now we introduce a new functionality to set the from address, the changes we
+If now we introduce a new functionality to set the `from` address, we have to
-make have to take into account that older jobs may not have the from address
+take into account that older jobs will not have the `from` address set.
+We
-set, like so:
+should adjust our code like so:

 ```diff
 import type { Task, WorkerUtils } from "graphile-worker";